 The truth does not cease to exist when it is forgotten.

-1. Life is short, and nothing is guaranteed.
+1. Life is short and nothing is guaranteed.

 We know deep down that life is short, and that death will happen to all of us eventually, and yet we are infinitely surprised when it happens to someone we know.
 It’s like walking up a flight of stairs with a distracted mind, and misjudging the final step.
-You expected there to be one more stair than there is, and so you find yourself off balance for a moment, before your mind shifts back to the present moment and how the world really is.
+You expected there to be one more stair than there is, and so you find yourself off balance for a moment, before your mind shifts back to reality and how the world really is.